encode/django-rest-framework/docs/api-guide/routers.md

 Trailing slashes are conventional in Django, but are not used by default in some other frameworks such as Rails.
 Which style you choose to use is largely a matter of preference, although some javascript frameworks may expect a particular routing style.

-With `trailing_slash` set to True, the router will match lookup values containing any characters except slashes and dots.
-When set to False, dots are allowed.
-To restrict the lookup pattern, set the `lookup_field_regex` attribute on the viewset.
+The router will match lookup values containing any characters except slashes and period characters.
+For a more restrictive (or lenient) lookup pattern, set the `lookup_field_regex` attribute on the viewset.
 For example, you can limit the lookup to valid UUIDs:

     class MyModelViewSet(mixins.RetrieveModelMixin, viewsets.GenericViewSet):
         lookup_field = 'my_model_id'